jdoores16/Elect_Enginv1/replit.md

 ## AI Architecture

 **Persistent AI (Home Screen)**:
+- The true design engineer being trained and taught
 - Lives in the Home tab permanently
 - Learns, adapts, and grows from all interactions
 - Tracks templates, chat history, and learned workflows
 - Maintains long-term memory and knowledge
-- Responds to user queries in Home tab
+- Responds to user queries and performs any task in Home tab
 - **Copies itself** at current state when user starts a Task Build

 **Task Build System (Ephemeral Workspaces)**: